GaloisInc/pirate/spec/resources.rst

-Enclave Resources
+Managed Resources
 =================

-The Pirate framework simplifies the initialization and configuration of communication channels and other resources available to Enclaves.
-It does this by offering language extensions that emit externally visible information about such resources, and a custom program launch facility that can configure resources shared across enclaves within the same execution environment.
-Thus the Pirate runtime provides dependency injection facilities tailored to the needs of multi-enclave execution, and thus makes it easier for one to configure an application for a particular runtime environment without rebuilding from source.
+Pirate provides facilities for the setting up communication channels and other resources prior to enclave execution.
+This is done by defining resources in the program source files, and separately defining a application configuration file that describes how those resources are configured for a particular environment.
+This allows the application or library developer to be agnostic to how communication channels and other resources are ultimately configured, and allows integrators with the ability to reconfigure an application with needing to modify the program source.

 Inter-enclave communication chanenls are the most common resource that the Pirate framework will manage and the focus of our initial